 Q: How can I find the deadline to withdraw from a course using Ulink?

-A: The deadline to withdraw is posted on the academic calendar.
+A: The deadline to withdraw is posted on the academic calendar (listed on our calendars/events page).
 You should always consult with financial aid and the bursars before withdrawing - to check on any financial impact withdrawing may have.
 If it is past the withdrawal deadline you will need to petition to late withdraw.
 After the deadline you will need to provide supporting documentation such as medical or legal issues in order to withdraw from a class.